JoyMonteiro/bharatsim-tutorial/source/firstprogram-single-location-sir.rst

   val initialInfectionState = if (biasedCoinToss(initialInfectedFraction)) "Infected" else "Susceptible"

-If the ``biasedCoinToss`` returns true, then the citizen analyzed is infected from the disease.
+If the ``biasedCoinToss`` returns ``True``, then the citizen analyzed is infected from the disease.
 Using the data obtained from the CSV file and the infection state, we can create an instance of the citizen.

 .. code-block:: scala